Keshav-c0de/mineswapper/README.md

 A terminal-based implementation of the classic game Minesweeper, built entirely in Python.
 🌟 Features

    1.Dynamic Board Generation: Creates a custom board of any dim_size with a specified num_bombs.
    2.Recursive Digging (Flood Fill): Automatically reveals large, safe areas (zero-value cells) using a recursive algorithm.
    3.Neighbor Counting: Accurately assigns numbers to cells based on adjacent bomb count.
    4.Terminal Visualization: Displays the game board clearly using standard character formatting.

-🚀 Getting Started
-Prerequisites

-You need Python 3 installed on your system.
-No external libraries are strictly required as this uses only built-in modules (random and re).
-How to Run

-Clone this repository to your local machine: Bash

-git clone [YOUR_REPO_URL]
-cd minesweeper-clone

-Execute the main script:
-Bash

-python minesweeper.py

 🎮 How to Play